GLASS20/MujinaBaseV2/README.md

 The first parameter must be of the same type as the target method's one, it will hold the original return value.\
 If the event was triggered because of an ATHROW instruction, then `thrower.thrown` will hold the thrown value, and you can use that field to override it.

+# Known issues
+- The classes aren't unloaded properly
+- On reinject, some modifications made to the jar might not be taken into account, because it will use the previous classes that haven't been unloaded properly.
+(This is likely due to the retransformed classes keeping resolved event handler method in cache, which prevent them from beeing unloaded, possible fix : use reflection, so that resolved methods aren't cached, problem : bad performance because it will have to lookup for the methods using symbolic names every time)
+- It leaves a lot of traces (not fixable)

+# FAQ

-# How do I call the original unmodified method ?
+## How do I call the original unmodified method ?
 At the moment, there is no way to call the original method that won't trigger the event. \
 So do not call the modified method from its event handler, otherwise you will end up in an infinite loop. \
 The possible workarounds would be :